tohuwabohu/puppet-autoconfig/README.md

 ##Usage

-Setup the Thunderbird auto-discovery for a given domain
+Setup the Thunderbird auto-configuration for a given domain

 ```
 autoconfig::thunderbird { 'example.com': }